addhen/kanalytics/docs/index.md

 It comes with **KAnalytics Viewer**  a companion app that helps developers and QA teams manage analytics events in their applications.
-Its user-friendly interface simplifies event viewing, searching, and debugging.
+Its user friendly interface simplifies event viewing, searching, and debugging.